ljfp/NASASpaceAppsChallenge2025/README.md

-# Minimal FastAPI Starter
+# NASA Sky Explorer Prototype

-A barebones FastAPI project that serves a single static HTML page.
+A barebones FastAPI project that serves the landing page for the NASA Sky Explorer Prototype

 ## Quickstart